TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          **httpResponseCode:** Optional.
 HTTP status code as an integer.

-         By default TYPO3 sends a "Content-Type" header with the defined encoding, unless this is disabled using :ref:`setup-config-disableCharsetHeader`.
+         By default TYPO3 sends a "Content-Type" header with the defined encoding.
 It then sends cache headers, if configured via :ref:`setup-config-sendcacheheaders`.
          Then additional headers are send, plus finally a "Content-Length" header, if enabled via :ref:`setup-config-enablecontentlengthheader`.